Russian invasion of East Prussia (1914): Battle

 However, quite quickly, Russia was able to mobilize an invasion into East Prussia.
-Any invasion of Prussia was an important blow to German morale as well as her general strategic situation.
-The German deployment on the outbreak of the war left only the 10 divisions of the German Eighth Army under General Maximilian von Prittwitz in East Prussia whereas the Russians had been able to mobilize the First Army, under General Paul von Rennenkampf and the Second Army, under General Alexander Samsonov.
+Any invasion of Prussia was an important blow to German morale as well as its general strategic situation.
+The German deployment on the outbreak of the war left only the 10 divisions of the German Eighth Army under General Maximilian von Prittwitz in East Prussia whereas the Russians had been able to mobilize the 1st Army, under General Paul von Rennenkampf and the 2nd Army, under General Alexander Samsonov.
 They entered East Prussia on 7–9 August.

-The Battle of Stallupönen, fought between Russian and German armies on 17 August, was the opening battle of World War I on the Eastern Front.
-It was a minor German success, but did little to upset the Russian timetables.
+The Battle of Stallupönen, fought between Russian and German forces on 17 August, was the opening engagement of World War I on the Eastern Front.
+It began in favor of the Germans, but after the arrival of Russian reserves, the Germans were forced to retreat.

-The Battle of Gumbinnen, started by the Germans on 20 August, was the first major offensive on the Eastern Front during the First World War.
-Due to the hastiness of the German attack the Russian army emerged victorious.
-The Germans were forced to retreat, perhaps with the intention of performing holding actions in Masuria, or even retreating to the Vistula River which would have meant abandoning the salient of East Prussia.
-This would have fitted in with the plans made before the start of the First World War; that these were the positions the Germans would retreat to if the Russians put up a much stronger fight than they had anticipated.
-Regardless of whatever preparations had been made, however, it still remained that the Germans could not let the Prussian capital Königsberg fall into Russian hands.
-The moral, symbolic and military value (since it was a major military hub) of the city meant to lose it was to invite disaster on the home front, in addition to the strategic ramifications.
-Also, it was very likely that the Russians would have used the upper hand thus gained to use their superior forces to overwhelm the static German defenses.
-In short, the Germans had to fight back immediately and force the Russians from East Prussia.
+The Battle of Gumbinnen, launched by the Germans on 20 August, was the first major offensive on the Eastern Front during the war.
+Owing to the hastiness of the German attack, the Russian army emerged victorious.
+The Germans retreated, possibly intending to conduct holding actions in Masuria or even withdraw to the Vistula River, which would have meant abandoning the salient of East Prussia.
+This would have aligned with pre-war German contingency plans, which anticipated such a withdrawal if the Russians offered stronger resistance than expected.

+Despite any earlier preparations, the Germans could not allow the Prussian capital, Königsberg, to fall into Russian hands.
+The moral, symbolic, and military importance of the city being a major logistical hub made its loss potentially disastrous both strategically and domestically.
+It was also likely that Russian forces, capitalizing on such an advantage, would have used their numerical superiority to overwhelm the remaining German defenses.
+In short, the Germans had to counterattack immediately and drive the Russians from East Prussia.